 To tell Beeminder to mind your document, look for the blue Share button in the upper right:

-When you click that you’ll see an option to “Get shareable link”.
-That’s what you want — it doesn’t make your document public.
+When you click that you’ll see an option in the bottom half under the header “Get link”.
+That’s what you want — this will allow you to make shareable link.
+It doesn’t make your document public.

 This would be a good time to create your URLminder Beeminder goal.